 To use a metaphor: Imagine you took a (literal) journey from New York to Vancouver.
 That’s still a change (transformation)—you were in New York; now you’re in Vancouver.
 When you were in New York, you either wanted to be in Vancouver or you didn’t want to leave New York—both of those are “conflicts.”
 All change involves conflict, and story is change.

-One important note: Conflict is what your reader desires, not what she doesn’t yet know.
+One important note: If you’re writing practical or prescriptive (self-help) nonfiction, conflict is what your reader desires, not what she doesn’t yet know.
 To use myself as an example, my conflict was that I wanted to feel peace.
 I didn’t feel peace.
 At the time, I didn’t realize that my mind was causing so much pain, and learning to observe my thoughts without judging them became a pathway to peace.
 But I had to learn that for myself, through the search for inner peace.

 We’re All Perfect…And We Could All Use a Little Work